The Fourth Annual Healthy Cities Virtual Conference

 About the Session

-This closing session on November 12 offers trainees a dedicated space to reflect on the day’s keynote and panel discussions exploring the past, present, and future of healthy cities.
+This session offers trainees a dedicated space to reflect on the day’s keynote and panel discussions exploring the past, present, and future of healthy cities.
 Designed as an interactive forum, the session will encourage participants to coalesce their thoughts, share perspectives, and consider how they can actively contribute to these conversations as they shape their own careers.

 To enrich the discussion, a mini-panel of invited experts will provide guidance and insights, linking career readiness and aspirations to the broader context of healthy cities.
 With many trainees pursuing paths in academia and beyond, this session aims to inspire and support the next generation of leaders in the field.